xiaotingFu/582_StoryGenerator/README.md

 This is CYOS group, we have created a crossover fan-fiction generator using a Web-Crawler, a textrank algorithm, and NLP techniques using the Stanford NLTK Library.

+To see the running version of our application please go thi link -: http://34.73.85.215/

 ## Defintion of Crossover fan-fiction
 Crossover fan-fiction is something a fan for both book1 and book2 want to write a story where character in book1 and book2 co-occur in a new same story.